narada98/AI-personal-trainer/README.md

 AI personal trainer can currently ditect simple arm reps and squats. functions to detect more movement is currently being built.

+## Progress

+Installed mediapipe and went through documentation and tutorials to get familiar with the library.

+Created a function to recognize a arm rep. from Down position to up and from up position to down.
+Counts the reps as well.

+Created a function to recognize a squat and to count the number of squats.